A moist and delicious banana cake covered with a whipped peanut butter frosting that’ll make your mouth happy!

 - Add the mashed bananas and stir to combine.

-- Add the dry ingredients to the wet and stir until just combined.
+- Add the dry ingredients to the wet and whisk until just combined.
 Do not over mix.

 - Bake for 25-30 minutes, or until the center is just set and a toothpick inserted into the center comes out clean.